Heart Medicine Recalls: What You Need to Know Now

 Dangerous Medications: A Growing Problem

-According to reports, the recalls are due to the discovery by the FDA of trace amounts of the pharmaceutical ingredient N-Nitrosodiethylamine (NDEA), which is classified by the FDA as having “probable human carcinogen” properties.
+According to reports, the heart medicine recalls are due to the discovery by the FDA of trace amounts of the pharmaceutical ingredient N-Nitrosodiethylamine (NDEA), which is classified by the FDA as having “probable human carcinogen” properties.

 Perusing Damages for Dangerous Medications